 What is VoIP?

-- VoIP definition: VoIP (voice over IP) is the transmission of voice and multimedia content over Internet Protocol (IP) networks.
+VoIP (voice over IP) is the transmission of voice and multimedia content over Internet Protocol (IP) data networks.
 VoIP is enabled by a group of technologies and methodologies used to deliver voice communications over the internet, enterprise local area networks or wide area networks.

 The concept of Voice over Interent Protocol, Voice over IP, or VoIP, is quite straightforward.
 A VoIP system basically consists of a number of endpoints which may be VoIP phones, mobile phones, VoIP enabled browsers on computers, etc and also an IP network over which the packet data is carried.